nlon982/lab-end2end/README.md

 - What are some of the benefits provided by an ORM?

 - What are the benefits and drawbacks with using your domain model classes for both data transfer and persistence, as opposed to using separate DTO classes for data transfer?

-## Assessment

-The marking of this lab will be based on your team repository as of Friday 23rd April 1700hrs.

-Assessment will be performed by examining the commit logs and other information associated with your repository.
-If you are working in a team, you must demonstrate that you have engaged with the lab material and fully participated with the team.
-This means we expect to see non-trivial commits, with meaningful commit messages.
-As with past labs, we will be looking for evidence that there was cooperation and collaboration within the team.
-Examples including making useful commits, and commenting on actions by other team members.

-If you join a team without permission of existing team members you will receive zero for the lab.
-Teamwork requires cooperation.

-Marks will be allocated as follows (maximum of 2 marks, minimum of 0):

-- If any tests do not pass, 1 mark will be deducted from the possible score from all team members
-- Any member that we cannot find evidence of having contributed to the lab will have 2 marks deducted.
-Note that just a statement in `Team.md` will not be sufficient evidence.
-- If there is no `Team.md` file or it does not contain the relevant information, 1 mark will be deducted from all team members